stac-api-extensions/fields/README.md

 2. If only `include` is specified, these fields should be the only fields included.
    Any additional fields provided beyond those in the `include` list should be kept to a minimum, as the caller has explicitly stated they do not need them.
-3. If only `exclude` is specified, the specified fields should not be included, but every other field available for the Item should be included.
+3. For POST requests, if only `exclude` is specified, the specified fields should not be included, but every other field available for the Item should be included.
-4. If `exclude` is specified and `include` is null or an empty array, then the `exclude` fields should be excluded from the default set.
+4. For POST requests, if `exclude` is specified and `include` is null or an empty array, then the `exclude` fields should be excluded from the default set.
+   This also applies to GET requests when only `exclude` fields are specified.
 5. For nested fields (e.g., `properties.datetime`), the most specific path should be honored first, and `include` should be preferred over `exclude`.
 For
    example: